ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/tags/create.rst

            }
    }

-Tag descriptions can be edited like:
+Tag descriptions can be edited as follows:

 .. code::